aurelien-alet/angular-toh-hexagonal/README.md

 ## Development server

-Run `npm start` to start the dev server.
+Run `npm start` to start the dev server with the original app, or npm run `start:admin-panel` to app with the admin panel interface.
 Navigate to `http://localhost:4200/`.